tuxera/reliance-edge/projects/freertos/st/stm324xg-eval/README.txt

 The program does nothing more than formatting the SD card and mounting it as a Reliance Edge volume.
 A separate task monitors the joystick control and scrolls outputted text up or down in response.
-This feature is not currently useable because the example program does not print more text than fits on the screen, but it is included for the developer's convenience should you wish to run an actual test instead of the example code.
+This feature is not currently usable because the example program does not print more text than fits on the screen, but it is included for the developer's convenience should you wish to run an actual test instead of the example code.